RiverPhillips/blog/src/content/blog/Go-CFS.md

 ```

-It's worth noting the docker CPU limit is a soft limit, meaning it's only enforced when the host is CPU constrained.
-This means that the container can use more than 4 CPU cores if the host has spare capacity.
+It's worth noting the docker CPU limit is a hard limit.
+You can set `--cpu-shares` meaning it's only enforced when the host is CPU constrained.
+This means that the container can use more than allocated CPU cores if the host has spare capacity.
+But if the host is constrained then your application will be limited

 You can collect a trace using the [runtime/trace](https://golang.org/pkg/runtime/trace/) package then analyze it with `go tool trace`.
 The following trace shows a GC cycle captured on my machine.
 You can see the Sweep Termination and the Mark Termination stop the world phase on `Proc 5` (They're labelled STW for stop the world).